This section will help get you started annotating your

 Mypy type checker detects if you are trying to access a missing attribute, which is a very common programming error.
 For this to work correctly, instance and class attributes must be defined or initialized within the class.
 Mypy infers the types of attributes:

 class A: def __init__(self, x: int) -> None: self.x = x # Aha, attribute 'x' of type 'int' a = A(1) a.x = 2 # OK! a.y = 3 # Error: 'A' has no attribute 'y'

 This is a bit like each class having an implicitly defined

 __slots__ attribute.
 This is only enforced during type

 checking and not when your program is running.

-You can declare types of variables in the class body explicitly using a type comment:
+You can declare types of variables in the class body explicitly using a type annotation:

-As in Python, a variable defined in the class body can used as a class or an instance variable.
+As in Python generally, a variable defined in the class body can used as a class or an instance variable.

 Similarly, you can give explicit types to instance variables defined in a method:

 class A: def __init__(self) -> None: self.x: List[int] = def f(self) -> None: self.y: Any = 0